hudlerr/cfg-hackathon/README.md

 [ x ] As a user, I want to be able to login/logout and see my profile and neighbourhood group

-[ ] As a user, I want to be able to press a confirm button on a specific request, so as to pick up the request
+[ x ] As a user, I want to be able to press a confirm button on a specific request, so as to pick up the request

 [ ] As a user, I want to have a profile, so I can personalise my account